kovidgoyal/rapydscript-ng/README.md

-* To generate the embedded compiler yourself (rapydscript.js) from a source checkout of rapydscript, follow the instructions above for installing from source, then run `bin/web-repl-export /path/to/export/directory`.
+* To generate the embedded compiler yourself (rapydscript.js) from a source checkout of rapydscript, follow the instructions above for installing from source, then run `rapydscript web-repl-export /path/to/export/directory`.
   Then you can simply open the index.html file in that directory in a browser to see the web REPL in action.

 Internationalization
 -------------------------